outr/youi/tutorial/tutorial.md

 }
 ```

+The net of the code above is to supply the module with a name and version, register the `jQuery` script resource when the
+site initializes the module, then add the given `Script` tag with the page is loaded.

-Then alter your page to include `require(jQuery182)`.
-It might look like this.
+To actually use the module, you would alter your page to include `require(jQuery182)`.
+It might look something like this.

 ```scala
 import org.hyperscala.web.Webpage